shengjh/pyspark-profile-udf/README.md

   ```

 * How to use
+    1. Rename this project to pyspark

-    Compress this project to pyspark.zip, and move it to
+    2. Compress this project to pyspark.zip, and move it to
     $SPARK_HOME/python/lib